Health and medical life sciences

 In Western Australia you will find:

-- an internationally recognised research base achieving scientific excellence and commercial success
+- an internationally recognised research base achieving scientific excellence, commercial success and life-changing health and medical outcomes for Australia and the world.

 - unique geographical opportunities with a large concentration of biodiversity hotspots